There are a few ways to answer this question.

 For non-personalized Ketubah, we just need to know where to send it!

-For personalized Ketubot, we’ll need to know your Hebrew names and your parents’ Hebrew names; your Rabbi’s name and contact information; and which Ketubah text you’d like to use — and a few other pieces of information along those lines.
-We’ll send you a form with all of that information, and you can just give the form to your rabbi to fill out!
+For personalized Ketubot, we’ll need to know your Hebrew names and your parents’ Hebrew names; your Rabbi’s name and contact information; and a few other pieces of information along those lines.
+We’ll send you a form with all of those questions, and you can just give the form to your rabbi to fill out!

 And finally, for Commissioned Ketubot, we also need to learn about your passions, interests, and styles, so that we can create the right Ketubah for you–but we’ll ask you all about that in the personal interview!

-The standard Ketubah is our off-the-shelf option: you can choose any of these Ketubot you see, based on which one is perfect for you, and can choose all sorts of ways to customize your Ketubah!
-Choose the size, text options, print medium (like Canvas or Heavyweight Paper), we’ll even personalize the text for you—and voila, we will deliver the right Ketubah to you.
+The standard Ketubah is our off-the-shelf option: you can choose any of the Ketubot you see in our gallery, based on which one is perfect for you, and can choose all sorts of ways to customize your Ketubah!
+Choose the size, text options, print medium (like Canvas, Paper, Wood or Metal), we’ll even personalize the text for you—and voila, we will deliver the right Ketubah to you.

-The commissioned Ketubah, on the other hand, is if you want our team of Artists, who created the Ketubot you see on the site, to create from scratch a Ketubah just for you.
-You will retain all ownership rights to this Ketubah: it is your artwork that you are commissioning.
-You can read, in more detail, about our commissioned ketubot.
+The Commissioned Ketubah, on the other hand, is if you want our team of Artists, who created the Ketubot you see on the site, to create, from scratch a Ketubah just for you.
+You can read, in more detail, about our Commissioned Ketubot.

 We understand that having an artist create a Ketubah for you can be expensive.
 So we also offer a more moderately priced option, in which we will create a custom Ketubah for you—but you will give us the right to re-sell and re-use your Ketubah for other clients.